HISPlayer/UnityAndroid-SDK/oculus.md

 #### Oculus platform
   For making the project works on the Oculus device, please, make sure you have the **Oculus** option checked.
-  Otherwise, when you run the application, it will show a 2D window with no VR.
+  Otherwise, when you run the application, it will show a 2D window without XR environment.

   - **Edit > Project Settings > XR Plug-in Management**

 <img width="1040" alt="image" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/beb2689c-d884-495c-9fa4-07b70014dfed">

-## HISPlayer SDK
+## Import HISPlayer SDK
-In the case you didn't have imported HISPlayer SDK yet, please, follow the [Set UP Guide](./setup-guide.md) so you will be able to use our SDK.
+If you have not imported HISPlayer SDK yet, please follow the [Quickstart Guide](./setup-guide.md).